+Dr. Cassandra C. Lewis

-Mr. Thomas C. Wingfield Acting Chancellor College of Information and Cyberspace
+Acting Chancellor/Dean of Faculty and Academic Programs, College of Information and Cyberspace

-Thomas C. Wingfield is the Acting Chancellor, Dean of Faculty and Academic Programs, and Professor of Cyber Law at the College of Information and Cyberspace (CIC) at National Defense University (NDU) in Washington, DC.
+Dr. Cassandra C. Lewis is the Acting Chancellor/Dean of Faculty and Academic Programs at the National Defense University (NDU), College of Information and Cyberspace (CIC).
+She serves as the principal advisor to the National Defense University President and Provost on curriculum and academic programs related to Cyberspace and Information.